 This stuff starts to get complex fast.
 Fortunately, there’s the WooCommerce Sales Tax Automation plugin from TaxJar.
 This plugin will ensure you charge the right amount of sales tax to every customer, whether it’s origin-based sales tax, destination-based sales tax or taxable shipping.

-The free WooCommerce sales tax plugin is perfect for merchants who:
+TaxJar’s WooCommerce sales tax plugin is perfect for merchants who want to:

 What about help with filing my sales tax returns with the state?

 As many sellers come to find out, collecting the right amount of sales tax is just the beginning.
 Once your cart is setup, you’ll then need to choose how to remit the sales tax you’ve collected back to the state.

 To manage sales tax for your business, you have a few options:

 - Handle it all yourself.
 We recommend making a calendar to track your due dates and when the time comes to file, log in to the state’s website(s) and enter the information to complete your return.